danishjavedcodes/UAV/report.md

 ## 8. Conclusion

 The HMAY-TSF methodology has successfully achieved the ambitious target of **99%+ performance in just 10 epochs**, representing a breakthrough in rapid model convergence for UAV traffic monitoring applications.
-The combination of advanced architecture components, aggressive optimization strategies, and curriculum learning has resulted in:
+The combination of advanced architecture components, aggressive optimization strategies, curriculum learning, and comprehensive dataset balancing has resulted in:

 ### **Key Achievements:**
 1. **Unprecedented Speed**: 95% faster training than traditional methods